ekoyuliawan/freepbx-docker/README.md

 ```
 - Customize Fail2ban preferences by editing the file `fail2ban/jail.local`.
 Currently it bans 2 consecutive failed SIP registration attempts within 30 seconds for 1 week.

-- Make sure to configure a valid DNS server for Docker containers by adding the following to `/etc/docker/daemon.json` (restart Docker after saving the file):
+- Make sure you have a valid DNS server for Docker containers by adding the following to `/etc/docker/daemon.json` (restart Docker after saving the file):
   ```json
   {
     "dns": ["1.1.1.1"]